oktadev/okta-blog/_source/_posts/2015-05-08-productionalizing-active-mq.md

 title: Productionalizing ActiveMQ
 author: matt-loughran
 by: internal-contributor
+description: "This post describes our odyssey with ActiveMQ, an open-source version of the Java Messaging Service (JMS) API.
+We use ActiveMQ as our message broker."
 communities: java
 tags: [activemq, jvm]
 type: awareness
 ---

 This post describes our odyssey with ActiveMQ, an open-source version of the Java Messaging Service (JMS) API.
 We use ActiveMQ as the message broker among our app servers.